pybel/pybel/README.rst

    >>> graph = pybel.from_url('http://resources.openbel.org/belframework/20150611/knowledge/small_corpus.bel')
    >>> graph.number_of_nodes()  # Will be smaller than expected because we have the most strict settings enabled 1207
-   >>> pybel_jupyter.to_jupyter(graph)  # Need to pip install pybel-jupyter first

 More examples can be found in the `documentation <http://pybel.readthedocs.io>`_ and in the `PyBEL Notebooks <https://github.com/pybel/pybel-notebooks>`_ repository.

 PyBEL also installs a command line interface with the command :code:`pybel` for simple utilities such as data conversion.
-In this example, a BEL Script is exported to GraphML for viewing in Cytoscape.
+In this example, a BEL document is compiled then exported to GraphML for viewing in Cytoscape.

 .. code-block:: sh

+    $ pybel compile ~/Desktop/example.bel
-    $ pybel convert --path ~/Desktop/example.bel --graphml ~/Desktop/example.graphml
+    $ pybel serialize ~/Desktop/example.bel --graphml ~/Desktop/example.graphml

 In Cytoscape, open with :code:`Import > Network > From File`.